xeieshan/TwilioChat_iOS/README.md

 Delete a Conversation
 Unread Messages Filter

-- Token URL = You need to take this from Twilio Console &lt;Keep It Secret>
+- Token URL = You need to take this from Twilio Console &lt;Keep It Secret> (You can edit it in Environment Variables in Edit Scheme) the variable name is `ACCESS_TOKEN_SERVICE_URL`